 LIGO has only been running for a few years — the new results are based on measurements taken between 2005 to 2007 — and it is not yet at its highest level of sensitivity.
 The fact that this first period of observations did not detect gravitational waves allows researchers to rule out the possibility of waves above a certain amplitude threshold.
 Simply put, if there were any waves big enough for LIGO to have detected them, it would have.
 Since it didn't, they aren't likely to exist.

-Ten signs of a rough and tough universe"I wouldn't say it's surprising that we're ruling them out," said Vuk Mandic, a physicist at the University of Minnesota who led the new analysis.
+"I wouldn't say it's surprising that we're ruling them out," said Vuk Mandic, a physicist at the University of Minnesota who led the new analysis.
 Most physicists think the models that would have produced gravitational waves above the threshold that could have been seen so far are unlikely, he said.

 The next phase of the project, called Advanced LIGO, will improve the experiment's sensitivity, allowing scientists to probe a volume of space about 1,000 times larger than the current project's range.

 "If Advanced LIGO doesn't see gravitational waves I think people will be very surprised," Mandic told SPACE.com.
 "It is likely such a situation would require revision of General Relativity."